DavidIvy003/game-of-life-infinite/README.md

 Display Output:
 ===============

-To run script, use: './game.rb examples/5_by_5_matrix.txt'
+To run script, use: './game.rb examples/30_by_30_acorn.txt'

-To view print of multiple generations: grid = Grid.new( 17, 17, 'examples/pulsar_matrix.txt') ;nil
-puts grid.display
-puts ""

-50.times.each do |i|
-  grid.next!
-  puts grid.display
-  puts ""
-end

 Instructions: